mdumke/tealeaf_exercises/blog/lesson 2.3.md

 ### The presentation layer

 Since some users are not allowed to perform certain actions or even see certain information, the views have to be adapted accordingly.
 This is simple using the logged_in? or current_user helper methods exposed in the application controller.
-All that remains to do is show or hide view-content depending on whether or not a user is logged in (or fulfills other requirements we might want to add.
+All that remains to do is show or hide view-content depending on whether or not a user is logged in (or fulfills other requirements we might want to add).

 ## Polymorphic Associations

 Polymorphic Associations are an addendum to the first week's discussion on Active Record and database schemas because they are a special way of setting up 1:M associations.
-Simply put, polymorphic association are associations where a resource can belong to not just one other type of resource but multiple other types.
+Simply put, polymorphic associations are associations where a resource can belong to not just one other type of resource but multiple other types.
 For a better understanding, it is helpful to distinguish between a subject and an object side of an association.
 A comment may be made *by* a user (so the user would be subject) but it can be *on* something, and potentially on different things (movies, posts, articles, the wheather, ...).
 Polymorphic associations can have different types of resources *on the object side*.

 The problem with setting up these kinds of associations in the classic has-many way is that we would need a foreign key on the resource for every type of associated resource.
 Given that you could for example like one hundred different types of things, the likes-table would have one hundred columns holding e.g. `picture_id`, `movie_id`, `post_id`, etc. Moreover, the resulting matrix would be very sparse because the association could only be with one of these resouces.
 A table might hence look like this: